 The golden zari work of motifs of peacocks, temples, flowers, and many other historical aspects.
 The beauty lies in the weaving method where one can find the pallu and the body of the saree after being stitched separately are wound together in an amazing zig-zag pattern.
 For a morning wedding, dark orange, rani pink, scarlet red are some marvelous options.
 As the sun goes down, pull out those mesmerizing navy blue, wine purple, emerald green, ivory shades of sarees, and get set to dazzle.

 8. Organza sarees

 One of the recent sensations that has all girls falling in love with sarees is the magnificent organza sarees are a huge addition to the saree family in the recent past.
 They are too very lightweight but they are a little distinct from chiffon or crepe sarees.
-Their base has a coarse texture over which one can always observe hand-painted or block printed with neat designs of patterns and floral motifs.
+Their base has a coarse texture over which one can always observe hand-painted or block-printed with neat designs of patterns and floral motifs.

 9. Linen sarees

 A fabric that is well-thought-out to give a tough competition to the cotton is derived from a plant-based fiber called the flax and the outcome is the mind-blowingly stronger linen sarees.
-They are made with higher sweat absorbency capacity which leads them to be a bit expensive than any other saree fabrics.
+They are made with higher sweat absorbency capacity which leads them to be a bit expensive than any other saree fabric.

 10. Jamdani sarees